Introducing The Dream Plus! And A Short Oral History of The Dream...

 The other thing is, is that no matter what we did, if we were going to continue doing a seasonal production of the dream, I mean, this is just something that I think a lot of people already know, but anytime that you're trying to put stories like that together, you have to have upfront money because you have to buy plane tickets.

-It's like, in the meantime, pay insurance to make sure that you don't get sued.
+It's like, in the meantime, you have to pay insurance to make sure that you don't get sued.
+You have to buy groceries.

 You have to do some

-I don't either, but what I'm saying is it doesn't have to be.
+But what I'm saying is it doesn't have to have to be.

 that would be an option for us that would not exist.

-There's no podcast network that's going to come to us and say, can you do a three episode in-depth dive on this show?
+There's no podcast network that's going to come to us and say, can you do a three-episode in-depth dive on this show?
+Which is why

 and sometimes longer than they need to be.